andrew-paterson/ember-custom-codemods/README.md

 module.exports = {
   rules: {
     'no-implicit-this': {
-      allow: [], // Relative paths to all helpers int he ember project, relative to either the addon or app dir.
+      allow: [], // Relative paths to all helpers in the ember project, relative to either the addon or app dir.
     },
   },
 };
 ```

-[ Optional] Update .prewttierrc so that the singleQuote rule is not applied to `.hbs` files.
+[ Optional] Update .prettierrc so that the singleQuote rule is not applied to `.hbs` files.
 Example below.

 ```
 module.exports = {